glomatico/votify/README.md

 # votify
-A Python CLI app for downloading songs/podcasts from Spotify in Vorbis.
+A Python CLI app for downloading songs/podcasts from Spotify in Vorbis (OGG).